MicrosoftDocs/dynamics365smb-docs/business-central/finance-analyze-excel.md

 ## Get the overview and the details in Excel

 > [!NOTE]
 > This feature is being deprecated and will be removed in a later version of [!INCLUDE [prod_short](includes/prod_short.md)].
-For more information, see [Deprecated Features in the Base App](/dynamics365/business-central/dev-itpro/upgrade/deprecated-features-w1)
+To learn more, go to [Deprecated Features in the Base App](/dynamics365/business-central/dev-itpro/upgrade/deprecated-features-w1).

 In the Business Manager and Accountant Role Centers, the **Reports** action lets you choose the financial statements to view in Excel.
 When you choose a statement, it will be opened in Excel or Excel Online.
 An add-in connects the data to [!INCLUDE [prod_short](includes/prod_short.md)].
 However, you have to sign in with the same account that you use with [!INCLUDE [prod_short](includes/prod_short.md)].
 The following table lists the reports and where they're available.